Tony Hawk to donate photo proceeds to Tyre Nichols fund

 He died Jan.
 10 after police stopped him for what they said was a traffic violation and beat him.
 Video released after pressure from Nichols’ family shows officers holding him down and repeatedly punching, kicking and striking him with a baton as he screamed for his mother.

-Six officers have since been fired and charged.
+Six officers have since been fired and five of them have been charged.
 One other officer has been suspended, but has not been identified.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.

-Note: An earlier version of this report incorrectly said six officers had been charged instead of five.